constantAmateur/WebGlacier/README.md

 To upload something you have to give a file path.
 It would be nice if you could use wild-cards and specify a bunch of files all at once.

-While you can just use this on a local network, it's real utility is with it sitting on a web server, with password protection and SSL, accessable from anywhere.
-It'd be good to have a daemon version of the app, or at least something that runs on start up and restarts when it crashes.
-I guess I could show a simple nginx config too.